ncsurobotics/SW8-Documentation/docs/electrical/sysdesign/cameras.md

-*Note that this page is currently an outline and most of the content is not yet written.*

 The current Cameras used on SeaWolf VIII are based on [ArduCam B0292](https://www.arducam.com/product/arducam-usb-autofocus-imx219-b0292/) cameras.
 These camera modules connect to a computer by USB and are UVC compliant, meaning they should easily work on most operating systems.

 ![](../img/Arducam-B0292.jpg){: .center style="width:50%"}